The Texas-Israeli War: 1999: Backstory

 In 1983, the nations of the world signed the Oslo Disarmament Treaty, severely limiting the size of nuclear arsenals.
 However, this led to a proliferation of biological and chemical weapons.

-By the early 1990s, a fanatical Irish nationalist government had declared war on the UK, conquered Northern Ireland, and expelled the Protestants from that region.
+By the early 1990s, a fanatical Irish nationalist government led by Wyatt Harris had declared war on the UK, conquered Northern Ireland, and expelled the Protestants from that region.
 In August 1992, Irish commandos introduced LSD into the water supply of much of the UK.
 Under the influence of the drug, the Prime Minister and Parliament ordered the use of nuclear weapons against Ireland and her allies, South Africa and China.
 The Commonwealth backed the UK in the emerging World War III, and the United States joined the British side after Chinese missiles, targeting the Canadian Great Plains, struck inside the US.
 By this time, widespread biological warfare was in effect, with missile-borne pathogens doing extensive damage to both agriculture and human populations.
 One week after the beginning of the war, China invaded the Soviet Union.
 Israel remained the only major neutral great power.
 By the end of 1992, half of the world's population was dead; 90% had perished from plague and famine by 1994.

 Later, Texas declared independence from the United States as the Second Republic of Texas; due to Texas' large oil reserves and refineries, the U.S. saw its recovery as an important strategic objective.
 During negotiations in Oklahoma City, U.S. President Clairewood was kidnapped by Texas Rangers and held captive in Texas, while the United States languished under the heavy-handed but ineffective leadership of Vice President William Mallow.
 The war between the two nations continued; a Texan offensive into Louisiana in May 1999 was repulsed, but only after war crimes were committed by Texan forces operating under the command of the Sons of the Alamo, a radical paramilitary group.